top of page

 Cons: Robinson R22

-• Size if you are tall, well built or broad shoulder this is not the helicopter for you as the cockpit can be snug.
-There is a seat weight limitation of 17 stone as part of the crashworthiness design, this is also includes the contents under the seat too.
-You may well feel squeezed in and results be less comfortable and take longer to pick up the sensitive control inputs required to fly this highly responsive machine.
+• Size: if you are tall, well-built or broad-shouldered this is not the helicopter for you as the cockpit can be snug.
+There is a seat weight limitation of 17 stone as part of the crashworthiness design, this also includes the contents under the seat too.
+You may well feel squeezed in and, as a result, be less comfortable and take longer to pick up the sensitive control inputs required to fly this highly responsive machine.

-• Tail rotor pedals are not adjustable, so if's a one size fits all.
+• Tail rotor pedals are not adjustable, so it's a one-size fits all.

 • Power can be limited.